 Ideal Indoor Humidity

 Humidity in a house is important.
 Too much humidity in a home can cause wet stains to spread on walls and ceilings and can cause condensation to build up on windows and seep into the sills.
 Bathrooms can become moldy, or a musty odor may take root in the fibers of the shower curtain, towels and drywall.
 High humidity makes a favorable condition for bedbugs and dust mites to set up shop and multiply quickly.
 Too little humidity can also cause issues.
-When the humidity drops below 15 percent, it can cause a furnace to work harder, and it can build up static electricity in the home and create physical ailments such as scratchy throats and noses, itchy and dry skin and hair and chapped lips.
+When the humidity drops below 15 percent, it can cause a furnace to work harder and can build up static electricity in the home.
+This can also create physical ailments such as scratchy throats, noses, itchy or dry skin and chapped lips.
+Not to mention a potential bad hair day.
 The ideal indoor humidity is not less than 25 percent and not more than 50 percent in most cases.

 Humidity in Winter